 Contained in Section 7 are general messages which apply to more than one tool.
 The x prefixing the message number within this documentation is replaced in the real tool output with the appropriate letter relating to that application.

-2. ARM C/C++ Compilers (armcc, tcc, armcpp, tccp)
+2. ARM C/C++ Compiler (armcc)

 Internal Errors and other unexpected failures